DoubleF3lix/Allay/README.md

 Arguments are done simply via find-replace, so take care to avoid using `%<num>` in your text.
 Currently, they cannot be escaped.
 Any missing arguments will not be replaced (and left as `%<num>`), and any extra arguments will be ignored.
 All arguments must be passed in as strings.

 ---
+### Using templates and patterns in your text
-To use definitions in your text, do the following:
+To use these definitions in your text, do the following:
 ```
 @pattern = ()
 $template = {}